Chell2003/DoableFinal/HOMEPAGE_CMS_GUIDE.md

 2. **Edit a Section**
    - Click the "Edit Homepage Content" button
    - Click "Edit" on any section you want to modify
-   - Edit the HTML content in the text area
+   - Edit the HTML content in the text area and optionally upload an image (if the section supports it)
    - Preview the changes below
    - Click "Save Changes"